vilhess/DL-Tutorials/README.md

 ## Contents

-### 1. Training a Neural Network from Scratch  without using autograd
+### 1. Training a Deep Neural Network Classifier for MNIST digits from Scratch  without using autograd
 - Implements a **one-hidden-layer neural network** with **Batch Normalization** for **MNIST digit classification**.
 - Training is done **without using autograd**—gradients are computed **mathematically**.
 - Implemented in both: